Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Before you start, gather the following items:

 Tip: Use distilled water and clean ice to avoid impurities.
-Even small amounts of salt or minerals can lower the freezing point and affect your results.
+Even small amounts of salt or minerals can shift the freezing point and affect your results.

 Step-by-Step Ice Bath Procedure